rezen/zap-tutorial/01_intro.md

   - Automate security scans against Juice Shop
   - Customize the baseline scan using hooks

-The end goal of this excersize is go use the ZAP GUI to setup the basic configurations needed to run an authenticated scan.
+The end goal of this exercise is go use the ZAP GUI to setup the basic configurations needed to run an authenticated scan.
 We'll touch on some gotchas with the scans and use the ZAP hooks to configure and enhance the scans.
-Throughout this tutorial we will be assumming you are running Juice Shop in docker `localhost:3000` but if not, substitute the URL with your url.
+Throughout this tutorial we will be assuming you are running Juice Shop in docker `localhost:3000` but if not, substitute the URL with your url.

 **Links**